pombreda/pgreloaded/doc/modules/ebs.rst

       A tuple of :class:`Component` based class identifiers that shall be processed by the :class:`Applicator`.

-   .. process(world : World, componentsets : iterable)
+  .. function:: process(world : World, componentsets : iterable)

       Processes tuples of :class:`Component` items. ``componentsets`` will contain :class:`Component` tuples, that match the :attr:`componenttypes`